 We know that the result is going to be a 2×2 matrix because the first matrix, A, has two rows and the second matrix, B, has two columns.

-So we select an area on the worksheet 2 cells wide by 2 cells high:
+So, if we were working in Excel 365 or any previous version of Excel, we select an area on the worksheet 2 cells wide by 2 cells high:

 Finally, type CTRL+SHIFT+ENTER (because it’s an array formula) to return the resulting matrix product: